General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Olaf

-- A giraffe (they are the tallest animal and can grow up to nearly six metres tall!)
+- A giraffe (they’re the tallest animal and can develop as much as practically six metres tall!)

 Literature quiz questions and answers